The Nashville Rose Society is excited to have Troy Marden as our guest speaker for the March 5, 2023, meeting.

 In Nashville, we should be seeing daffodils popping up in March, but we could also see snow flakes.
 This month’s “Rose Care Topic” will be a discussion on the rose season start-up activities, and as always, time for Q&A.

-The March meeting of the Nashville Rose Society will be held in the Massey Auditorium of Botanic Hall / Visitor Services Building at Cheekwood Garden and Estate.
+The meeting will be held in the Massey Auditorium of Botanic Hall / Visitor Services Building at Cheekwood Garden and Estate.
 The Cheekwood Campus Map shows the location of Botanic Hall.

-Note: Admission to Cheekwood is not required – let the gate attendant know that you are attending the NRS Meeting in the Massey Auditorium.
+Note: Admission to Cheekwood is not required – let the gate attendant know that you are attending the NRS Meeting in the Frist Learning Center.